 Use only the replacement batteries listed below.
 The unit may not operate properly with other batteries.
-Never use rechargeable batteries since they may not provide a constant charge.
+Never use rechargeable batteries since they may not provide a constant charge Test it at least once a week.

-- Test it at least once a week. - Clean the Smoke Alarm at least once a month; gently vacuum off any dust using your household vacuum's soft brush attachment, and test the Smoke Alarm after cleaning.
-Never use water, cleaners or solvents since they may damage the unit. - If the Smoke Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
-See "Locations to Avoid For Smoke Alarms" for details.
+- Clean the Smoke Alarm at least once a month; gently vacuum off any dust using your household vacuums soft brush attachment, and test the Smoke Alarm after cleaning.
+Never use water, cleaners or - solvents since they may damage the unit.

-When the battery becomes weak, the Smoke Alarm unit will "chirp" approximately once a minute (the low battery warning).
-This low battery warning should last for up to 30 days, but you should replace the battery immediately to continue your protection.
+If the Smoke Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
+See "Locations to Avoid For Smoke Alarms" for details. - When the battery becomes weak, the Smoke Alarm unit will "chirp" approximately once a minute (the low battery warning).
+This low battery warning should last for up to 7 days, but you should replace the battery immediately to continue your protection.

-Choosing a replacement battery:

-Your Smoke Alarm requires one standard 9V battery.
-The following batteries are acceptable as replacements: Duracell #MN1604, (Ultra) #MX1604; Eveready (Energizer) #522.
-You may also use a Lithium battery like the Ultralife U9VL-J for longer service life between battery changes.
+Choosing a replacement battery: Your Smoke Alarm requires one 3V CR2 batteries.
+The following batteries are acceptable as replacement: Duracell CR2, EVE CR2, and Panasonic CR2.
 These batteries are available at many local retail stores.

+IMPORTANT!